prachirema/Medicine-Inventory-and-Expiry-Tracker/README.md

 Features

 Real-time Status Checking: Automatically checks and flags the status of each medicine based on the current date and stock level:

-EXPIRED: The expiry date has passed.
+EXPIRED: The expiry date has passed.
-Expiring Soon: The drug will expire within the next 90 days.
+Expiring Soon: The drug will expire within the next 90 days.

-LOW STOCK: The stock count is below the defined threshold (default is 20 units).
+LOW STOCK: The stock count is below the defined threshold (default is 20 units).

-OUT OF STOCK: The stock count is 0.
+OUT OF STOCK: The stock count is 0.

-OK: Stock is healthy and the expiry date is far off.
+OK: Stock is healthy and the expiry date is far off.

 Inventory Management: Allows users to view, add, and update stock counts for medicines.
 Simple Command-Line Interface (CLI): Easy interaction via numbered menu options.